liangli053/Prod_ID/README.md

-# Fine-Grain Classification of Beauty Products Based on Social Media Contents
+# Making Full Use of Multiple Data Types for Obeject Identification on Social Media

-Consulting project with CherryPick AI.
-Identification of beauty products mentioned in Instagram posts using ML techniques.
 A joint model was designed, which consists of a DNN for text and metadata processing and a CNN for image classication.
 The joint model outperforms both stand-alone CNN and DNN, highlighting the necessity of leveraging multiple data sources and data types.

-Author: Liang Li, Artifical Intelligence Fellow @ Insight NYC 2019B

 ## Table of Contents
 1. [Implementation](README.md#Implementation)